Giustino98/gmail-rag/README.md

 ## License

-This project is provided as-is for educational and development purposes.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+This software is provided "as-is" without warranty of any kind.